vidstack/player/apps/site/app/docs/[lib]/player/components/sliders/[2]volume-slider/page.md

 ## Usage

-The `$tag:vds-volume-slider` component receives volume updates from the provider through the media store, and dispatches a `media-volume-change-request` event to request updating the current volume level on the provider as the slider value changes.
+The `$tag:media-volume-slider` component receives volume updates from the provider through the media store, and dispatches a `media-volume-change-request` event to request updating the current volume level on the provider as the slider value changes.